Skip to main content

 11 mentions Positive Neutral Negative

-Character development in the game is noted for its intriguing designs and personalities, particularly among antagonists, which enhance the overall narrative experience.
-However, some players feel that the progression system lacks depth, as skill unlocks seem to plateau too early, limiting further development.
-Overall, the evolution of character designs and graphics has been positively received, contributing to the game's charm and engagement.
+Character development in the game is noted for its intriguing designs and personalities, particularly among antagonists, which enhance the overall narrative.
+However, some players feel that the progression system lacks depth, as it reaches its limits too quickly, leaving them wanting more.
+Overall, the evolution of character designs and the game's graphics have significantly improved, contributing to a charming and engaging experience.

 • “I mean, that seems very unoriginal and boring from the way I explained it, but it introduces each antagonist with a very intriguing character design and a personality diverse from everyone else.”